ABC Children's Eye Specialists

 Ophthalmologists & Optometrists located in Avondale, Phoenix, & Mesa, AZ

 Your eyes work together to create a single clear image, but if one or both of your eyes don’t work correctly, you could have double vision or see ghost images.
-At ABC Children’s Eye Specialists in Phoenix and Mesa, Arizona, the team of pediatric ophthalmologists and optometrists diagnose vision and eye health problems in children including double vision and offer customized corrective care.
+At ABC Children’s Eye Specialists in Phoenix, Avondale, and Mesa, Arizona, the team of pediatric ophthalmologists and optometrists diagnose vision and eye health problems in children including double vision and offer customized corrective care.
 Call or schedule an appointment online today.

 Your eyes are supposed to work together to create a single, clear image.
 However, if something interferes with the way one or both of your eyes take in and process light, you may end up with diplopia — the clinical term for double vision — or ghost images.
 Ghost images are partial images that usually surround the object you’re looking at.